Fare9/ANBU/README.md

 - [Jurrian Bremer][5]: For his RunPE unpacking module.
 - [Arancino Project][6]: For their heuristics ideas and dynamic protection framework.
 - [Dennis Andriesse][7]: For his book Practical Binary Analysis which helped me to start this project.
+- [LIEF Project and Romain Thomas][8]: For his project and the permission to use LIEF code for parser and builder.

 [1]: <https://software.intel.com/en-us/articles/pin-a-binary-instrumentation-tool-downloads> "Intel PIN download link"
 [2]: <https://twitter.com/MZ_IAT> "MZ IAT Twitter"